DistortedPixelsRP/FiveM-MDT/README.md

 - All department/divison pics have to be .png
 - If one of the FiveM servers in the DB are offline the login and admin pages might have longer loading times.
 - Servers not showing up.
 Fix: Change allow_url_fopen in your php.ini to On
+- Suspending users in the admin panel does not work.
+No fix, I'm just dumb and forgot to finish it before release lol.

 ### Suggestions and Support
 Join the discord